shubham225/authorization-service/README.md

 To properly configure and run this project, you will need to set up the following environment variables:

-1. **AUTH_DATASOURCE_URL**: This variable should be set to the URL of your server datasource.
+- **AUTH_DATASOURCE_URL**: This variable should be set to the URL of your server datasource.
 For example, if you're using a MySQL/MariaDB database for service, the URL might look like `jdbc:mariadb://localhost:3306/your_database_name`.

-2. **AUTH_DB_USER**: Set this variable to the username used to access your database.
+- **AUTH_DB_USER**: Set this variable to the username used to access your database.

-3. **AUTH_DB_PASSWORD**: Set this variable to the password used to access your database.
+- **AUTH_DB_PASSWORD**: Set this variable to the password used to access your database.

-4. **AUTH_DB_DRIVER**: Specify the driver class for your database.
-For example, if you're using a MySQL/MariaDB database, the class name might look like `org.mariadb.jdbc.Driver`.

 Make sure to set these environment variables either directly in your development environment or using a configuration file such as `application.properties` or `application.yml` for local development.
 Additionally, when deploying your Spring Boot application, you can configure these variables through your deployment environment settings.